Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Time Picker
 -----------

 By default, Dashboards searches the last 24 hours.
-If you want to search a different time frame, you can change it in the upper right corner of the screen.
+If you want to search a different time frame, you can change it in the upper-right corner of the screen.
 You can use the default relative time or click the clock icon to change to absolute time.

 Basic Metrics
 -------------